melasistema/underwind/README.md

 4.  **Activate Theme:** Log in to your WordPress admin dashboard, navigate to "Appearance > Themes", and activate your newly uploaded theme.

 For more advanced deployment workflows (e.g., Git-based deployment, CI/CD pipelines), you would typically configure your system to automatically transfer the contents of the `release/underwind` folder to your production server upon a successful build or commit.

 ---

+## ⚡️ Performance Optimization

+Ensuring your theme performs optimally is key for a great user experience.
+Beyond the initial setup with Vite and Tailwind CSS, consider these areas for further performance enhancements:

+*   **Image Optimization:** Images often contribute significantly to page load times.
+Implement strategies such as:
+    *   **Responsive Images:** Use `srcset` and `sizes` attributes to serve appropriately sized images based on the user's device.
+    *   **Lazy Loading:** Defer loading of offscreen images until they are needed, using native browser lazy loading (`loading="lazy"`) or JavaScript libraries.
+    *   **Modern Formats:** Convert images to modern, more efficient formats like WebP or AVIF, which offer better compression with little to no loss in quality.
+    *   **Compression:** Optimize images without visually perceptible quality loss using tools or services.
+*   **Critical CSS Generation:** For optimal perceived performance, consider generating and inlining "Critical CSS" for the above-the-fold content of your pages.
+This ensures that the essential styling loads as quickly as possible, providing a fast initial render.
+Tools can analyze your page and extract the necessary CSS.

+---